a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 		Data Ingestion is a collective term for the process of collecting data streaming-in from several different sources and making it ready to be processed by the system.

 	1. Data processing system: Data is injested from IoT devices & other sources into system to be analysed
+		1. The data is routed to different components/layers through data pipeline
+			1. Algorithms are run on the data and archived (eventually)

 #### Layers of Data Processing Setup ####